YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Hair transplant budgeting should include travel, aftercare, time off, possible review costs, and the risk of poor planning.

 The cheapest quote can become expensive if it creates a result that needs repair.
-A weak hairline design, excessive graft use, poor donor management, unnatural direction, low growth, or overharvested donor area can cost much more than the original saving.
+A weak hairline design, excessive graft use, poor donor management, unnatural direction, low growth, or an overharvested donor area can cost much more than the original saving.

 An all inclusive package should make the trip easier, not hide the medical plan.
 Hotel, transfers, translator support, medication, aftercare products, first wash, early control, and follow up can be useful when they are organized around safe surgery.